Submit

 Informal Resolution

 Involved parties may pursue the voluntary use of an informal resolution process at any time prior to a final determination regarding responsibility.
 An informal resolution process does not involve a full investigation and adjudication.
-If an informal resolution process is pursued, the Investigator will make no attempt to determine whether sexual misconduct, discrimination, or harassment has occurred.
+If an informal resolution process is pursued, the Investigator will make no attempt to determine whether sexual misconduct, discrimination, harassment or retaliation has occurred.
 Informal resolution will not be facilitated by the Investigator assigned to the complaint, and the investigation is put on hold pending attempts at informal resolution.
 Informal resolutions will be assigned to a Community Standards and Support team member.

 Informal resolution may include, but is not limited to: